gloriasoft/veaury/README.md

 })

 ```
-> **Note:** If you use interception to wrap the same component multiple times, the previous interception function will be overwritten.
+> **Note:** If you use injection function to wrap the same component multiple times, the previous injection function will be overwritten.
 >
 > Injection functions in 'computed' mode only support synchronous code
 >